LLC Formation in Texas

 For a number of reasons, the better choice for real estate investors is almost always to choose a manager-managed format.
 One reason involves the issue of actual and apparent authority to bind the entity.

-Series LLCs (available in Texas since 2009) allow real estate investors to hold their properties within separate series which effectively operate as sub-companies (Series A, Series B, and so forth).
+Series LLCs allow real estate investors to hold their properties within separate series which effectively operate as sub-companies (Series A, Series B, and so forth).
 Series are, for operational and liability purposes, isolated and insulated from one another but still remain within the boundaries of the same legal entity.
 (They are not legal entities unto themselves.)
 There are three categories of series: registered series, protected series, and ordinary series (BOC Sec.
 1.002).
-For a thorough discussion, see our companion web article dedicated to this topic.

 By contrast, a traditional LLC holds its assets in a common, undifferentiated pool.
 There is no separation between assets.
 Nothing sets them apart from one another.
 This has significant consequences for asset protection in the event there is a judgment against the LLC.
-A judgment involving one traditional LLC asset is, in effect, a judgment against them all.
+In the case of a traditional LLC, a judgment involving one asset in a traditional LLC is, in effect, a judgment against them all.
+Accordingly, an investor with multiple assets may want to consider the classic two-company structure.

-The two-company structure consists of a management company dedicated to dealing with the public plus a separate, stand-alone series holding company to own multiple hard assets.
-The separation of activities from assets is foundational to asset protection.
-Every type of business that deals with the public and third parties—not just real estate investing—can benefit from this principle.
+The two-company structure consists of a management company dedicated to dealing with the public, tenants, and so forth plus a separate, stand-alone series holding company that owns multiple hard assets, each in a different series.
+This separation of activities from assets is foundational to asset protection and is what makes the two-company structure so effective.

 LLC DOCUMENTATION